decaluwe/1D-SEI-Model/ECS_Interface/README.md

 ## D. Korff and S.C.
 DeCaluwe
 ### Colorado School of Mines
-### June, 2018

-*Note: This is a 'frozen' version of the code, used to generate the figures in the ECS Interface article from the Spring, 2019 Data Science issue.*

 This model simulates the growth of the SEI (*S*olid *E*lectrolyte *I*nterphase) on a non-intercalating anode (in this case, tungsten).